-It is not uncommon for people in Columbus Ohio and all over the county who are going through marital hardships to also be suffering through financial hardships as well.
-I see many people who are filing for divorce who want to, or need to file a bankruptcy.
+It is not uncommon for people in Columbus, Ohio, and all over the country who are going through marital hardships to be suffering through financial hardships as well.
+I see many people who are filing for divorce who want to, or need to, file bankruptcy.
 Income that was supporting one household may now be needed to support two households.
 If you are facing a bankruptcy and are also considering a divorce, which case you file first could affect the overall outcome.

 Filing for bankruptcy before filing for divorce has some advantages:

 Filing for bankruptcy prior to filing for divorce will simplify the divorce process.
 A bankruptcy will discharge most debts, such as credit cards, medical bills, signature loans, and other unsecured debt.
 Eliminating or reducing the amount of marital debt should result in a quicker settlement or at least reduce the number of issues in your case.

 Filing for bankruptcy prior to filing a divorce could also be cost effective.
 Individuals who are married to each other can file a joint bankruptcy.
 This is true whether you are living together or living apart.
 If you file separately, you each have to pay court costs and you have to pay for your own lawyer.
 Why pay two lawyers if you don’t have to?

 If there is a pension, retirement account, or some other valuable asset that will be transferred to you in a divorce, it may be a good idea to file bankruptcy before that asset is transferred to you.
 Under some circumstances, your bankruptcy trustee can force you to liquidate or cash in that asset.

 Can my spouse make me file bankruptcy?